guillaumegenthial/guillaumegenthial.github.io/_posts/2017-10-01-image-to-latex.markdown

 > Note that the line `W1_e = tf.layers.dense(inputs=seq, units=512, use_bias=False)` is common to every decoder time step, so we can just compute it once and for all.
 The dense layer with no bias is just a matrix multiplication.

-Now that we have our attention vector, let's just add a small modification and compute an other vector $ o_{t-1} $ that we will use to make our final prediction and that we will feed as input to the LSTM for the next step.
+Now that we have our attention vector, let's just add a small modification and compute an other vector $ o_{t-1} $ (as in [Luong, Pham and Manning](https://arxiv.org/pdf/1508.04025.pdf)) that we will use to make our final prediction and that we will feed as input to the LSTM at the next step.
 Here $ w_{t-1} $ denotes the embedding of the token generated at the previous step.

+>  $$ o_t $$ passes some information about the distribution from the previous time step as well as the confidence it had for the predicted token

 $$
 \begin{align*}